-Maharashtra gets legal notice from Swiss firm over Rs 1.5 crore dues linked to CM’s Davos visit
+CM’s Davos visit: Maharashtra gets legal notice from Swiss firm for non-payment of Rs 1.5 crore dues

 This comes just ahead of the Assembly elections in Maharashtra.
 While the term of the Assembly lapses on November 26, the Election Commission has not yet announced the poll schedule.

-State Industries Minister Uday Samant claimed that the Maharashtra delegation in Davos did not overspend.
+State Industries Minister Uday Samant claimed that this was not a case of the Maharashtra delegation in Davos having overspent.
 “It is MVA [Maha Vikas Aghadi] MLAs who are making these allegations,” The Indian Express quoted him as saying.
 “Our legal team will reply to this notice and see what the issue is.”

 The Maha Vikas Aghadi, the Opposition alliance, comprises the Uddhav Thackeray-led faction of Shiv Sena, the Nationalist Congress Party (Sharadchandra Pawar) and the Congress.